wattahay/cli-game-scripts/README.md

 r.............restore screen for a resized terminal
 ```

-Player movement control has 3 options in the settings menu:
+Player movement control has 3 options in the settings menu, or as script options using: `python3 beast.py -k:example`

 ```
 wasd